Overall Score 5.7 Represents average audio ecosystem compatibility score.

 equal to that of the Marshall Minor III

-Jabra Elite 5 support AAC, a codec used for Bluetooth audio.
+Jabra Elite 5 support AAC, a codec that is used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.
+Since it uses psychoacoustic modeling, it provides better results than other codecs at a similar bit rate.

-Being the highest quality codec that any Bluetooth-supporting Apple product supports, the Jabra Elite 5 will work fine with your MacBook.
-If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
+Being the highest quality codec that any Bluetooth-supporting Apple product supports, the Jabra Elite 5 will work well with your iPhone.
+If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

 The Marshall Minor III support APTX HD, an audio codec for Bluetooth devices that are developed by Qualcomm.
 It supports high-quality 24-bit audio (at a bit rate of 576kbps).